Reconciliation of Bayes and empirical Bayes interval estimation with application to small area estimation: Discussion

 \section{Discussion}

 In this article, we propose a framework that facilitates a hierarchical Bayesian justification for second-order efficient EBCIs for random effects under a two-level normal model.
-Within this framework, an EBCI is shown to achieve posterior coverage that closely aligns with the nominal level for a specific prior on the hyperparameter.
+Within this framework, an EBCI is shown to achieve expected posterior coverage that closely aligns with the nominal level for a specific prior on the hyperparameter.
 Consequently, a chosen EBCI can also be interpreted as an approximate credible interval.
-Notably, the matching prior depends intricately on the area-specific data -- not only on the sampling variances but also on the direct estimates and auxiliary information associated with the random effects.
-This data-dependent prior thus differs from those in earlier literature -- derived by matching the posterior variance of the small area mean with the estimated mean squared error or with the integrated Bayes risk of the empirical Bayes estimator.
-Moreover, through our real data analysis we illustrate how the presence of a large leverage value affects posterior coverage performances.
+The matching prior is area-specific, following earlier literature on matching prior, which depend on individual sampling variance for a mean $\theta_i$.
+The proposed prior differs slightly from those in earlier literature -- derived by matching the posterior variance of the small area mean with the estimated mean squared error or with the integrated Bayes risk of the empirical Bayes estimator.
+Moreover, through real data analysis of two datasets, including an important socio-economic one, we illustrate that our method is practically implementable and computationally efficient, requiring minimal processing time.
+Through the real data investigations, we observe how the presence of large leverage values affect expected posterior coverage performances.
 Essentially, this study sheds light on the importance of regularity conditions in achieving good posterior coverage.
-Overall, the proposed approach addresses an important gap in the matching prior literature related to interval estimation of random effects in two-level normal models.
-An interesting avenue for future investigation would be to establish dual justifications for interval estimation across broader modeling frameworks beyond the two-level normal model discussed in this article, such as multiple variance components in linear mixed models -- specifically, the nested-error regression model in SAE context, or non-normal and other hierarchical models.